-How to deal with constant rejection
+How to deal with rejection and fear of failure

 Rejection sucks.
 There is no denying that.